Signature of 2HDM at Higgs Factories: Numerical results and discussions

-In Fig. (\ref{fig2:2hdm4}), two benchmark points for an alternative interpretation of the SM-like Higgs boson are considered, in this scenario the heavy CP even Higgs boson has a mass near 125 GeV.
-The detailed information on the mass spectra and parameters of these two bench mark points are presented in Table (\ref{BPdata}) and labelled as BP1-H and BP2-H. We take three typical values of $\lambda_5=-0.5$, $\lambda_5=0$, and $\lambda_5=0.3$, respectively.
-It it noticed that the contributions of the first benchmark for different typical values of $\lambda_5$ increase from $-10\%$ to $-20\%$, while those of the second benchmark changed from $-20\%$ to $-30\%$ or so due to the large contribution of Higgs boson's loop.

-Furthermore, it is noticed that the weak corrections of 2HDM for these two benchmark points and the typical values of $\lambda_5$ have the same sign to those of SM, which is hold for both the type-I and type-II as well as for the process $e^+ e^- \to Z h$ and $e^+ e^- \to Z H$.

-The last but not the least, it is noticed that all the lines have a bump near the collision energy 350-400 GeV, which can be attributed to the contribution of top quark pair in the loop functions.
+In Figure (\ref{fig2:2hdm4}), two benchmark points for an alternative interpretation of the SM-like Higgs boson are considered, in such a scenario the heavier CP even Higgs boson has a mass near 125 GeV.
+The detailed information on the mass spectra and parameters of these two benchmark points are presented in Table \ref{BPdata} and labeled as BP1-H and BP2-H scenarios.
+Again, three typical values of $\lambda_5$ are used to show the effects of new physics.
+We observe that the ratio for BP1-H scenario (the pink dashed curve) varies from $-13\%$ to $-23\%$ or so, while for BP2-H scenario it varies from $-13.8\%$ to $-22\%$.
+Also in this alternative interpretation, the ratio difference for different values of $\lambda_5$ (say $\lambda_5=-1.32$ and $\lambda_5=0.30$ for BP1-H scenario, and $\lambda_5=-6.5$ and $\lambda_5=-5.74$ for BP2-H scenario) can reach more than $5\%$.
+It is found that the weak corrections of 2HDM for these two benchmark points and the typical values of $\lambda_5$ have the same sign in the SM, which holds for both the type-I and type-II as well as for the process $e^+ e^- \to Z h$ and $e^+ e^- \to Z H$.
+The last but not the least, all the lines have a bump near the collision energy 350-400 GeV, which can be attributed to the contribution of top quark pair in the loop functions.